 Many European kings and princes of the day praised the man who would always be known in history as Dracula, none other than Vlad the Impaler, the voivode of Wallachia, whose real life is too little known.
 During the same century, another great leader ruled in Moldavia, Stephen the Great, also known in the royal courts as “Christ’s Athlete” and defender of the gates of Europe.
 He was the one who caused the Ottoman Empire its most bitter defeat.
 Faced with the external danger and the overwhelming superiority of his enemy’s army, he had no other strategy than to set fire to the land before the invasion of the Ottoman Turks.
 The wells were poisoned, the fields were burnt, the towns and villages abandoned, but the Moldavian soldiers were still there, watching their enemies, hidden in the forests and mountains.
 Tens of battles were thus won while Europe was gaining new heroes.
 Their courage was recorded in praising letters bearing testimony of the generations of young men who were sacrificed, of towns, villages and churches burnt to the ground and families destroyed, all later mourned in the saddest legends and ballads ever sung.
 However, this is also the period when most churches were built, unique monuments whose colors and paintings gracefully astonish the entire world.

 When World War I came to an end, Romania’s modern history began, with the three provinces united again within the same borders.
 Under the rule of the Hohenzollern monarchy, Romania witnessed the most prosperous period in its history.
-The royal family was related with all of Europe’s royalties, they loved the arts and promoted the Romanian values and traditions all over the world.
+The royal family was related to all of Europe’s royalties, they loved the arts and promoted the Romanian values and traditions all over the world.
 At the end of World War II, the royal family was exiled and the Romanians became prisoners in their own country.

 There followed 50 years of clandestine fighting against the communist régime, during which the main enemies became the country’s cultural and intellectual élite.
 The dictator, Nicolae Ceauşescu, was continually giving people the illusion of prosperity while constantly fighting with his own ambitions of creating “the new individual”, one who lived in the city far away from the values and traditions he had observed for thousands of years.
 The failure of the communist experiment was revealed to the world in December 1989 during what was to be known as the first broadcast revolution in history.
 Democracy would hesitatingly make its way and Romanians would discover freedom after 50 years.
 We’ve had a long journey towards finding our place in Europe again, during which we learned the meaning of freedom and the importance of having the chance to say what we think.
 We are thus able to tell you today about the history of this land, accurately, without interpretations, while acknowledging each person’s righteous place and merits.
 Today you can freely follow the footsteps of those who courageously influenced the history of mankind, you can discover unknown stories in places that will impress you due to the work and imagination of great creators.